under constructionUnder Construction!

 image

-California hedgenettle (Stachys bullata) is a member of the mint family (Lamiaceae), along about 7,000 other species including many noted for their culinary uses such as basil, rosemary, sage, oregano, thyme, and lavender.
+California hedgenettle (Stachys bullata) is a member of the mint family (Lamiaceae), a large family with about 7,000 other species, including many noted for their culinary uses such as basil, rosemary, sage, oregano, thyme, and lavender.
 These all have square stems, which is not unique to the mint family but its species are by far the most commonly encountered square-stemmed plants, unless one happens to frequently encounter figworts, St. John's worts, bedstraws, willowherbs, or four-angled spikerushes.

 image